 Normal bad news expires.
 Missed earnings, the market moves on.
 Regulatory risk gets priced in.

 This sell-off is about something deeper.
-The entire SaaS model was built on one assumption.
-Building software is hard and expensive, so customers will pay recurring fees for pre-built tools.
-That assumption held for decades.
+The entire SaaS model was built on one assumption: building software is hard and expensive, so customers will pay recurring fees for pre-built tools.
 AI is breaking it.
-Every new model makes software cheaper to produce, and foundation model companies are competing to accelerate that trend.
-One person can now vibe code a product in a few days that used to take a five-person team six months.
-In some cases, the tool for humans isn't even needed anymore because AI agents do the work directly.
+One person can now vibe code in days what used to take a team six months.
+In some cases, agents do the work directly and the human tool isn't needed at all.
 Fewer humans in the loop means seat-based pricing is becoming obsolete.

 Newspapers Already Showed Us